 Affiliated institutions that are not classified as a component or a joint research facility or treated as such are labeled as associated institutions.
 In the case of publications with affiliations from associated organizations, a distinction is made between publications from associated organizations that also mention the university and publications from associated organizations that do not include a university affiliation.
 In the latter case, a publication is not considered to originate from the university.
 On the other hand, if a publication includes an affiliation from a particular university as well as an affiliation from an associated organization, both affiliations are considered to represent that particular university.
 The effect of this procedure depends on the counting method that is used in the calculation of bibliometric indicators.
 The procedure influences results obtained using the fractional counting method, but it has no effect on results obtained using the full counting method.

 For the assignment of publications to universities, the Leiden Ranking Open Edition relies on OpenAlex data.
 OpenAlex links affiliation strings to ROR identifiers.
 The linking of affiliation strings to ROR identifiers is a difficult task and not free of errors.
-It is also important to emphasize that in general the assignment of publications to universities has not been verified and approved by the universities themselves.
+The assignment of publications to universities has not been verified and approved by the universities themselves.

 Two types of errors are possible in assigning publications to universities.
 On the one hand, there may be false positives, which are publications that have been assigned to a university while in fact they do not belong to the university.
 On the other hand, there may be false negatives, which are publications that have not been assigned to a university while in fact they do belong to the university.
 Both types of errors occur, but in general there are substantially more false negatives than false positives.
 One reason for this is that affiliation data is missing for a small share of the publications in OpenAlex.
 This blog post presents a comparison between the approaches for linking publications to universities used in the Leiden Ranking Open Edition and in the traditional Leiden Ranking.